 Launched in 2004, Dove’s ‘Real Beauty’ campaign was far ahead of other brands in promoting body positivity and self-acceptance.
 Their ad campaigns for body lotions and soap have long featured women with a wide variety of body types and skin colors.

-Rolls, wrinkles, cellulite, and stretch marks are all on proud and beautiful display across their social channels.
-Today, their skin care brand identity is equated with self-confidence, and Dove body lotions and soaps are frequent flyers on ‘best of’ lists for affordable skin care.
+Rolls, wrinkles, cellulite, and stretch marks are all on proud and beautiful display across its social channels.
+Today, its skin care brand identity is synonymous with self-confidence, and Dove body lotions and soaps are frequent flyers on "best of" lists for affordable skin care.

 The company known for DIY is also a go-to spot for holiday and seasonal decorating.
 Michaels stores transform every month or two with festive decor for spring, summer, Halloween, Thanksgiving, Hanukkah, Christmas, July Fourth, Mardi Gras, and Pride Month.

-Patagonia’s tagline is “We’re in business to save our home planet” and the company’s marketing efforts lead with their commitment to sustainability across product lines.
-Their website urges consumers to “Buy Less” and prominently features a section of “Used Gear.”
+Patagonia’s tagline is “We’re in business to save our home planet” and the company’s marketing efforts lead with its commitment to sustainability across product lines.
+Its website urges consumers to "Buy Less" and prominently features a section of "Used Gear."

 Product category: Green household cleaning supplies

 Grove Collaborative is another company focused on sustainability.
-Their goal is to make it simple and affordable for people to choose green household products that are non-toxic, sustainable, and cruelty free.
+Its goal is to make it simple and affordable for people to choose green household products that are non-toxic, sustainable, and cruelty free.

-The company offers eco-friendly cleaning supplies, including concentrated soap and detergent refills and reusable glass bottles, which they send out in recurring monthly shipments.
+The company offers eco-friendly cleaning supplies, including concentrated soap and detergent refills and reusable glass bottles, which it sends out in recurring monthly shipments.

 Each of these brands has clarified where their products fit in larger retail categories.
 This helps them market their distinct value to target customers and, ultimately, earn a greater market share within these product categories.